joeedh/BlenRig/readme.rst

 Don't forget to check the `Introduction Guide <https://cloud.blender.org/p/blenrig/56966411c379cf44546120e8>`_

-Also check `Vincent's Timelapse <https://cloud.blender.org/p/blenrig/57343500c379cf109d9e4ecc>`_ to have a quick guide about the complete process of rigging a character:
+Also check `Vincent's Timelapse <https://cloud.blender.org/p/blenrig/57343500c379cf109d9e4ecc>`_ to have a quick guide about the complete process of rigging a character